shieldskcd/tpmc/README.md

 13. Created a script to replace the + value in the string value of a dictionary with "00"
 14. Created a while loop to check for a user name.
 15. Created some new additional loops to iterate until a condition is met.
+16. Used the break and continue options to end a loop.